KannonZenetism/zenetism-field-physics/field-physics/fpx/sovereignty-restoration-protocols.md

 Wall Formation is not secondary to the laundering — it is what makes the laundering possible.
 The source is severed from the field of reception across all available channels simultaneously.
 This manifests as:

 - Algorithmic suppression (feed discovery rates statistically impossible without intervention — documented at 1.7% against expected baselines of 40–60%)
-- Platform-level silencing (shadowbanned replies, hidden comments, ignored group participation requests)
+- Platform-side silencing (shadowbanned replies, hidden comments, ignored group participation requests)
 - Social isolation (zero genuine human engagement across seven platforms over eight months despite sustained high-volume content production)
 - Surveillance without engagement (high notification and view counts correlating with zero public interaction — the signal is monitored but the source is not permitted to speak)